dylancraven/Hawaii_diversity/README.md

 For questions regarding the analyses or data, please contact [Dylan Craven](mailto:dylan.craven@aya.yale.edu).

-## License
+## Licence

 This work is licensed under a [Creative Commons Attribution 2.0 Generic License](https://creativecommons.org/licenses/by/2.0/).